 |Panasonic LX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||-||Y||Panasonic LX100 II|

 Both the FZ2000 and the 200D are recent models that feature in their makers' current product line-up.
 The FZ2000 replaced the earlier Panasonic FZ1000, while the 200D followed on from the Canon 100D.

 Review summary: Panasonic FZ2000 vs Canon 200D

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ2000 and the Canon 200D?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-FZ2000: